biodec/plone4bio.base/README.txt

 they are mainly tested in that environment.
 Usually there should be no problem in installing the products in GNU/Linux Zope/Plone environments.

+This product is produced independently from the product Plone, and carries no guarantee from the Plone Foundation about quality, suitability or anything else.
+The supplier of this product assumes all responsibility for it.

 Maintainer
 ----------